lucidarch/docs/content/contribution-guide/_index.md

 You may propose new features or improvements of existing Lucid Architecture behaviour in the [Lucid Discussins](https://github.com/lucidarch/lucid/discussions).
 If you propose a new feature, please be willing to implement at least some of the code that would be needed to complete the feature, or collaborate on active ideation in the meantime.

-Informal discussion regarding bugs, new features, and implementation of existing features takes place in the `#internals` channel of the [Lucid Slack workspace](https://lucid-slack.herokuapp.com/).
+Informal discussion regarding bugs, new features, and implementation of existing features takes place in the `#internals` channel of the [Lucid Discord](https://discord.gg/j5xBhTa7).
 Abed Halawi, the maintainer of Lucid, is typically present in the channel on weekdays from 8am-5pm EEST (Eastern European Summer Time), and sporadically present in the channel at other times.

 ## Which Branch?
 And How To Contribute